 Liquid self tanner formulas are fantastic for the face, and this one from Clarins is a serious favorite.
 While the scent is a bit strong, it fades quickly, and is totally worth the natural bronze sheen it provides.
 This formula is buildable, and it can be very easily applied with a cotton pad, instead of with the hands or gloves.
 You can buy it from Nordstrom.

 2. COOLA Sunless Tan Anti Aging Face Serum

 A sunless tan can be organic, and in this case, it can also be an incredible skin care product.
 It is loaded with anti-aging and hydrating ingredients like vitamin C and hyaluronic acid, and it doesn’t have an icky self tanner scent.
 It sinks into the skin easily, and gives an even, buildable tan that does not streak.
 You can purchase this incredible self-tanning serum from Sephora.

 3. Lancome Flash Bronzer Self Tanning Gel for Face

 If breakouts are one of your concerns as far as self tanners go, this might be the perfect one to try.
 This light, gel formula seldom causes acne, but it still keeps the skin fresh and golden toned.
 It gives streak-free color, but it might require multiple applications if you’re hoping for a very dark tan.
-You can purchase this self-tanning gel at Nordstrom.
+You can purchase this self-tanning gel at Amazon.

 4. Dr. Dennis Gross Skincare Alpha Beta Glow Pads